kiranojhanp/proshore-todo/README.md

 - The usage of git submodules helps with the proper seperation of frontend and backend developement.
 - both repos contain individual `Dockerfiles`
 - The `docker-compose.yml` in the runs them
+- Majority of the code is self explainatory.
+Comments are added in few tricky parts.

 ## Expected result